Teaching music reading in the elementary grades is not easy. These 3 steps simplify the process with an easy-to-implement approach.

 Reading music is often a mystery to young (and not so young) students.
-Our job as teachers is to give students a systematic way to make sense out of musical notation.
-My students often asked me this.
+Our job as teachers is to give students a systematic way to make sense of musical notation.
+My students have often asked me this.

-My answer to them was always this.
 “In our library we have many books.
 How do you know what those books are about?
 You read them, of course.”

 Step 1 – Read the Rhythm

-It doesn’t matter what rhythm reading system you use as long as you are consistent.
+The rhythm reading system you use doesn’t matter as long as you’re consistent.
 Kodaly, Gordon, French Time, Takadimi, all serve the same purpose.
 But, PLEASE, PLEASE, PLEASE, do NOT say “Sh” for rests.
 Rests do not make any sound.

-Young children ARE very capable of starting with standard musical notation.
-For more about using standard notation with beginners, check out this post – Rhythm Reading & Young Children | Stick Dictation vs. Standard Notation.
+Young children ARE capable of beginning with standard musical notation and reading rhythms from the music staff.
+For more about how to use standard notation with beginners, check out this post – Rhythm Reading Stick Dictation vs. Standard Notation.

 Step 2: Sing the Pitches

 When we read and sing pitches I lay the foundation through teaching solfege syllables in aural activities.
 We use hand signs to add a kinesthetic element.